milaninayak123/pl300-powerbi-notes/notes/03-microsoft-fabric-and-copilot.md

 # Part 3 — Microsoft Fabric & Copilot (The Bigger Ecosystem)

+*Why Fabric exists, what OneLake does, and how Copilot threads through the whole Power BI workflow.*

 Power BI doesn't work alone.
 As GreenCart grows — more warehouses, more cities, a data science team building delivery-time predictions — its data needs outgrow a single tool.
 That's where **Microsoft Fabric** comes in.

 ## What Is Fabric, and Why Does It Exist?